pmitra01/pmitra01.github.io/_posts/2023-10-16-how-many-data-points-is-a-prompt-worth.markdown

 __Evaluation is your true north star:__
 In my experience, the single most effective pattern to guide development of LLM-centric applications is evaluation.
-Evaluate predictions from an LLM of your choice (e.g. ChatGPT, Llama, etc) on metrics that are relevant to your task are you able to reliably (reproducibly and consistently) get the performance you require from prompt engineering alone?
+Evaluate predictions from an LLM of your choice (e.g. ChatGPT, Llama, etc) on metrics that are relevant to your task.
+Are you able to reliably (reproducibly and consistently) get the performance you require from prompt engineering alone?
 Does this performance hold as you increase the size of the test set you evaluate on?
-If yes, then you in-context learning using prompting might be reasonable in your use case.
-If not, then you may consider approaches to adapt the LLM to your task.
+If yes, then in-context learning using prompting might be reasonable in your use case.
+If not, then you may consider other approaches to adapt the LLM to your task.

-There is no be a 'golden goldilocks prompt' that dramatically improves performance on your given task.
+There is no 'golden goldilocks prompt' that dramatically improves performance on a given task.
 In [7] the authors insightfully experiment with the effect of prompt variability on the LLM task performance.
 They find that the gains of any one prompt usually disappear over multiple runs, and conclude that prompt size and format is not a dominant hyperparameter for the LLM. <d-footnote> Note, the tasks studied in the paper are simpler, short form NLP tasks.
 Long form abstractive reasoning tasks have been shown to benefit from more sophisticated prompts.
 A useful summary of the more advanced prompting techniques and where to use them can be found in [12].
 As mentioned earlier, there are also PEFT methods that experiment with soft tunable prompts.
-A recent paper [`LLMs as Optimisers`](https://arxiv.org/abs/2309.03409)[13] uses meta-prompts to prompt the LLM to build its own task optimising prompt </d-footnote>
+A recent paper [`LLMs as Optimisers`] (https://arxiv.org/abs/2309.03409)[13] uses meta-prompts to prompt the LLM to build its own task optimising prompt </d-footnote>

 #### Takeaways: